vasujeyakumar/RED_BUS/README.md

 2. **Data Storage:** The scraped data is stored in a SQL database with the help of SQLAlchemy.
 3. **Streamlit Application:** Launch the Streamlit app to explore and filter the bus travel data.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or issues, please contact [your-email@example.com](mailto:your-email@example.com).

----

-*Note: Replace vasu jeyakumar with your actual GitHub username and `jkrvasu@gmail.com` with your contact email.*